-Taubman College does not participate in the University Summer Orientation Program, but instead, conducts its own orientation program prior to the start of fall term classes.
+Taubman College does not participate in the University Summer Orientation Program, but instead, conducts its own orientation program prior to the start of classes.
 It is important that all entering students attend.
-Students will receive detailed orientation information by early August.
+Students will receive detailed orientation information before the scheduled orientation.